HARRY POTTER AND THE DEATHLY HALLOWS - PART 2

 3 out of 4 stars

-If for no other reason, Warner Brothers and the producers of the “Harry Potter” series (under the strict supervision of creator J.K.
+If for no other reason, Warner Brothers and the producers of the "Harry Potter" series (under the strict supervision of creator J.K.
 Rowling of course) deserve credit for achieving a single, yet seemingly impossible task.
-In the space of 10 years, they made eight films that represent the most successful movie franchise of all-time and while doing so didn’t churn out a single stinker.
-Conversely, they never delivered us a hands-down classic, either.
+In the space of 10 years they made eight films which represent the most successful movie franchise of all-time and while doing so didn't churn out a single stinker.
+Conversely they never delivered us a hands-down classic either.

-For those of us who never read a single page of a “Harry Potter” book, the movies spawned from them have an inescapable air of interchangeable sameness, particularly from the third installment on.
-The only way non-believers can tell them apart is by the age of the three principal characters.
-If they’re pre-teens, it’s an older version.
-If they’re near college age, it’s a recent edition.
-If Harry’s voice occasionally cracks and he’s not yet old enough to shave, it’s somewhere in the middle.
+For those of us who never read a single page of a "Harry Potter" book, the movies spawned from them have an inescapable air of interchangeable sameness, particularly from the third installment on.
+The only way non-believers can tell them apart is by the age of the three principals.
+If they're pre-teens, it's an older version.
+If they're college age, it's a recent edition.
+If Harry's voice occasionally cracks and he's not yet old enough to shave it's somewhere in the middle.

-No matter how it might want to spin it, Warner Bros. made two films out of one book simply because it could.
-It’s hard to let go off a franchise this golden (something Warner also had to do not long ago with “The Lord of the Rings”), and it wanted to milk “Potter” for every possible drop.
-The money-grubbing doesn’t end there.
+No matter how they might want to spin it Warner Brothers made two films out of one book simply because they could.
+It's hard to let go off a franchise this golden (something Warner also had to do not long ago with "The Lord of the Rings") and they wanted to milk "Potter" for every possible drop and the money-grubbing doesn't end there.

-“DHP2” also marks the first “Potter” movie presented in 3-D. The operative word here is “presented,” as it was not shot in 3-D. This is the visual equivalent of taking a 1960s Rock song recorded in mono and “rechanneling” it into faux-stereo.
-There’s not a single image in “DHP2” that benefits from 3-D, something made even more glaring thanks to the black-blue-gray color palette that has permeated the last half of the franchise.
-As the tone of the narrative has grown darker, so have the visuals, and 3-D only makes it pronounced in a mostly negative way.
+"DHP2" also marks the first "Potter" movie presented in 3-D. The operative word here is "presented" as it was not shot in 3-D. This is the visual equivalent of taking a 1960s Rock song recorded in mono and "rechanneling" it into faux-stereo.
+There's not a single image in "DHP2" that benefits from 3-D, something made even more glaring thanks to the black-blue-gray color palate that has permeated the last half of the franchise.
+As the tone of the narrative has grown darker, so have the visuals and 3-D only makes it more pronounced in a mostly negative way.

-The “Potter” movies also stick to a quasi-version of the Hippocratic Oath.
-They took a beloved entity, transformed it into another medium, made a bunch of money and did so without doing harm.
+The "Potter" movies also stick to a quasi-version of the Hippocratic Oath.
+They took a beloved entity, transformed into another medium, made a bunch of money and did so without doing harm.
 Everyone involved can take their exit with their heads held high.
-(Warner Bros.)
+(Warner Brothers)